-The best rafting season in Rishikesh is during the summer months of March, April and May, when the cold water is very tempting.
-But during the monsoon months, all the way till September or October, the Rishikesh rafting season is strong, thanks to the added force of the water.
-After that, you can still go rafting, but the water gets very cold.
+The best rafting season in Rishikesh is during the summer months of March, April and May, when the day is warm and the cold water is very refreshing.
+During the monsoon months, rafting might be closed on certain days.
+In the winter, many people come out to enjoy the chilly nights and go rafting in the cold water.